alex-ball/biblatex-oxref/README.md

  1. Run `luatex oxref.dtx` to generate the source files.
 (You can safely skip this step if you are confident about step 2.)

- 2. Compile oxref.dtx, oxnotes-doc.tex and oxyear-doc.tex with LuaLaTeX and
+ 2. Compile oxref.dtx, oxnotes-doc.tex, oxyear-doc.tex, and oxnum-doc.tex with
-    Biber to generate the documentation.
+    LuaLaTeX and Biber to generate the documentation.
 You will need to enable shell escape so that [minted] can typeset the listings.

  3. Move the files to your TeX tree as follows:
       - `source/latex/biblatex-oxref`: